-- Preview Email Newsletter

 Colorado School of Mines is once again sending a student team to the Intercollegiate Ethics Bowl National Championship, being held March 7 and 8, in St. Louis.
 Mines will be one of 36 collegiate teams from around the country competing.

-The Mines student team includes Maximillian Diamond, Adyson Meyer, Lillian Moons, Mikeala Streicher and Isabel more PR
+The Mines student team includes Maximillian Diamond, Adyson Meyer, Lillian Moons, Mikeala Streicher and Isabella Walsh.
+The team is coached by Sandy Woodson, de more PR

 MUSC Health Acquires Palmetto Primary Care Physicians (10)